 - Completion of the core course of study recognized by N.H.
 Scholars

-- Matriculation in a degree program
+- Matriculation in a degree program within one year of high school graduation

 - Enrollment at least half-time (6 credits) for the upcoming semester